0ena/riscv-hw-trojans/README.md

 ## Interrupt-Resilient Hardware Trojans
 This repo includes the design logic of the Interrupt-Resilient Trojans or IRTs.
 The IRTs have been tested against the [CVA6](https://github.com/openhwgroup/cva6) RISC-V micro-architecture.
+You can read more about IRTs in our [HOST 2024 publication](https://www.computer.org/csdl/proceedings-article/host/2024/10545403/1Xyt0448OxW).

-If you are using the IRT designs in a scientific publication, we kindly request you to cite our work:
+If you are using the IRT designs in your work, we kindly request you to cite our work:

 ```
 @INPROCEEDINGS {10545403,